Folium Systems

 • What private data, credentials, files, customer records, or regulated information are blocked from public demos?

-• What customer-side owners must approve data access, system access, provider use, and launch gates?
+• What customer-side owners must approve data access, system access, provider use, and launch readiness?

-• Which workflows need human review because they affect money, customers, access, compliance, reputation, or staff decisions?
+• Which processes need human review because they affect money, customers, access, compliance, reputation, or staff decisions?

-• What evidence must exist before a proof becomes a sandbox, pilot, or production dependency?
+• What records must exist before a working example becomes a sandbox, pilot, or production dependency?

-• What happens if the model is wrong, the retrieval source is stale, the integration fails, or staff reject the workflow?
+• What happens if the model is wrong, the retrieval source is stale, the integration fails, or staff reject the process?

 Red flags Folium removes